meshcloud/terraform-provider-meshapi/README.md

-# Terraform Provider meshAPI
+# This experimental terraform provider is archived
-This is an experimental Terraform provider and it is not fully mature yet.
-Some of the terraform features like destroying the resources will not work.
+Please have a look at meshStack's official terraform provider at https://github.com/meshcloud/terraform-provider-meshstack